f-biondi/1-wl-coloring-gpu/README.md

 # Efficient External 1-WL Coloring via GPU Acceleration
 Tests code for the paper "Efficient External 1-WL Coloring via GPU Acceleration".
-PyTorch datasets are not present for space limitations while datasets from the LAW collection are downloaded by the test scripts.
+PyTorch datasets are not present for space limitations while datasets from the LAW collection are downloaded at runtime by the test scripts.

 # Requirements
 - CUDA version >= 12